-Having led many expeditions into unknown waters to drop falls where no paddler has gone before, Ben Brown is a true white water legend.
+Having led many expeditions into unknown waters to drop falls where no paddler has gone before, Ben Brown is a true whitewater legend.
 A leader amongst his peers, Ben is the most respected paddler in New Zealand and has dropped all the big falls of the country multiple times.
 He can boast numerous first descents in nine countries, and has bounced back better than ever after breaking his back in 2007.

-Ben’s love for kayaking has seen him travel far and wide in seacrh of the most extreme whitewater, often taking him to the remotest and wildest corners of the earth.
+Ben’s love for kayaking has seen him travel far and wide in search of the most extreme whitewater, often taking him to the remotest and wildest corners of the earth.
 It’s not unusual for Ben to spend up to nine months a year on expeditions, although he still maintains that home – New Zealand – is one of the best kayaking spots.

 He describes completion of the Murchison Falls Expedition to be the most emotional moment of his life – five days spent fending off crocodiles and hippos while negotiating challenging whitewater routes.
 “In the air there was that slight fever that reigns over survivors of an ordeal, tinged with a hint of regret that the action is over, the mission accomplished… It is such a privilege to spend the greatest moments of our lives among rivers that remind us of our vulnerability, our ultimate lack of control over the world we live in.
-Rivers that demand humility, and yield so much peace in return.,” his teammate explains.Read more
+Rivers that demand humility, and yield so much peace in return,” his teammate explains.Read more